Dream Farmhouse Basement Renovation

 Design Tip: Dont be afraid to mix woods.
 Here we have four woods all complimenting each other.
 Keep in mind to us similar species of wood or stay within the same color tone.
 I chose all gray washed wood kept the largest surface of the floor simple.
 The accent wall treatment has more graining variation and a darker tone.
 The counter top is stained dark to tie in with the stair treads and iron work.
 The smallest wood application on the stool tops add interest with contrast and pattern.

 We were happy to find the wall that created the small play space under the stairs was not loadbearing.
 That immediately came down and opened up a new cozy reading nook.
 Amy mentioned that the boys often have sleepovers and would all sleep on couch cushions.
 Luckily, the space allowed perfectly for a twin mattress.
-I turned to my friends at Raymour & Flanigan for a Serta Perfect Twin Mattress.
 No more back aches and waking up on the cold floor.
-I purchased a decorative mattress cover and decorated the wall under the stairs creating a mini gallery wall.
+I purchased a decorative mattress cover from Beddy’s Beds. and decorated the wall under the stairs creating a mini gallery wall.
 The drawers underneath the daybed house extra bedding and blankets.
 It’s now become one of the boys favorite spots to hang out.
 Large commercial sized cabinet hardware dress up all the drawers, cabinetry, and back mudroom.

 With fewer windows in basement remodels there tends to be a lot of wall space.
 To break up this large area we added accent wood plank walls.
 This adds interest in pattern without feeling that you need to fill each and every wall with art.
-Front and center we added the Natalie TV credenza with electric fireplace from Raymour & Flanigan.
+Front and center we added a TV credenza with electric fireplace .
 The dark weathered wood matched the stair treads and the iron handles and hardware complemented all the dark metal finishes.
 This piece has become the focal point of the entire living space.
 Not only does it add warmth with the crackling wood fire we have added heat eliminating the basement chill.
 This was the smarter solution than adding a gas fireplace.
 No venting or gas lines needed !

 All the gaming components are neatly hidden behind the glass doors.
 We accented this neutral decor with pops of denim blue, navy, and cream.